JoyC177/ATCS/README.md

 ## Acknowledgements
 - This project was created with the help of the Deep Learning I notebook tutorials: https://uvadlc-notebooks.readthedocs.io/en/latest/
-- Insipration was taken from the NLP1 programming assignments and projects.
+- Insipration was taken from the NLP1 programming assignments and project.

 ## Contact
 Created by Joy Crosbie - joy.crosbie@student.uva.nl